 Interdisciplinary Research and Learning

-Students attend weekly online lectures taught to learn the critical STEAM and liberal arts skills necessary for thriving in the 21st century and leading the future of innovation.
+Students attend weekly online lectures covering the critical STEAM and liberal arts skills necessary for thriving in the 21st century and leading the future of innovation.
 Students learn about diverse areas such as science, technology, engineering, humanities, and social sciences through lessons covering a wide array of fields such as leadership, AI, HCI, biotech, environmental science, computer science, design thinking, entrepreneurship, venture capital, communication, and social impact.
+Classes and activities culminate in a research project, presentations and a research paper.
 Prior experience in any of these areas is not required.

 College Admissions and Beyond